Born: Leicester 1907, died: January 1987, (Labour Party &

 government publishing A Plea for Local Government in 1949.

-He researched methods used by local Soviets in the USSR plan the municipal
+He researched methods used by local Soviets in the USSR to plan the municipal

 He became a lecturer in Government at the University

-College, Leicester.
-He wrote extensively.
-In 1965, as president of the
+for Cultural Relations with foreign countries.
+In 1965, as national president of the

 Association University Teachers, he joined students in opposing a